( MAKES 1 large panforte )

 - In a small pot, place the sugar and honey.
 Slowly bring to the boil, then continue to boil until a little dropped into cold water will roll into a ball.

 - Pour into the nut mixture and stir vigorously until combined.

 - Spoon into the cake tin and pat down with the palm of your hand.
 If your hand is damp the process is easy.

 - Place in the centre of the oven for 35-40 minutes until still slightly soft in the centre but not squidgy.

 - Remove and cool.
-Then remove the paper, dust with icing sugar and cut into wedges, or wrap for storage.
+Remove the paper, dust with icing sugar and cut into wedges or wrap for storage.